API¶

 - Return type:

 The returned dict will always have an ‘identity’ key/value.
-If the User Model contains ‘email’, an ‘email’ key/value will added.
+If the User Model contains ‘email’, an ‘email’ key/value will be added.
 All keys provided in ‘existing’ will also be merged in.

-New in version 3.2.0.
+Added in version 3.2.0.

 Changed in version 4.0.0: Add ‘identity’ using UserMixin.calc_username() - email is optional.